mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 <!-- There may have been a response to draw in one of the younger participants who had on parent partner and who was brought along by another parent. -->

 <!-- NOTE - Nadine's play on secret missions mirrors some of her more spontaneous play in the previous phase - thus one informs other -->

 **Community concepts and norming behaviour emerging during playtesting**

+THERE IS DOUBLICATION WITH NEXT CHAPTER - REEVALUATE / REFACTOR - ESP CONCEPT OF SAFE ZONE

 Participants concepts of game challenge evolved through informal feedback during playtesting and served to influence peers to modify their games to increase the enjoyment of peer players.
 The discussion of game challenge, specifically comment about how 'hard' participant games were the most common interaction during playtesting.

+This concept of the feel of the game or the challenges maps to the Dynamics of MDA framework.

 <!-- The concept of difficulty for most of the participant's games was dependent on the interaction between the feel of the game controls and elements of game challenge associated with placement of hazards and moving enemies. -->